pepopowitz/tdd-workshop/module-5ab/README.md

 ### Start up the app

-&#128073; Open a command window from the root of this project, and type `npm run serve-module-5ab`.
+&#128073; Open a command window from the root of this project, and run `npm run serve-module-5ab`.
 This should open a browser window at localhost:8080.
 You should see a search form with three fields.

 &#128073; Click the 'Find some trails!' button.
 You should see results!